Kaziranga National Park: Climate

 The park experiences three seasons: summer, monsoon, and winter.
 The winter season, between November and February, is mild and dry, with a mean high of 25 °C and low of 5 °C. During this season, beels and nullahs (water channels) dry up.
 The summer season between March and May is hot, with temperatures reaching a high of 37 °C. During this season, animals usually are found near water bodies.
 The rainy monsoon season lasts from June to September, and is responsible for most of Kaziranga's annual rainfall of 2220 mm.
 During the peak months of July and August, three-fourths of the western region of the park is submerged, due to the rising water level of the Brahmaputra.
-It was found that 70% of the National Park was flooded as on 3 August 2016.
+Each time a flood comes, 70%-80% percent of the national park is inundated for 5–10 days at a time.
 The flooding causes most animals to migrate to elevated and forested regions outside the southern border of the park, such as the Mikir hills.
-540 animals, including 13 rhinos and mostly hog deers perished in unprecedented floods of 2012.
+540 animals, including 13 rhinos and mostly hog deer perished in unprecedented floods of 2012.
 However, occasional dry spells create problems as well, such as food shortages and occasional forest fires.